urbit/docs/docs/talk/architecture.md

 When a reader wants something done, it sends an `update` to its broker, containing the change that needs to happen.
 The reader applies the change to its own state before sending a `lowdown` describing it to all readers.
 Even the reader that requested the change gets informed, so it knows for sure that its change went through.
 In the case of a `%status` update, we follow a similar flow similar to when we receive a `%group` `report`.

 >**Current implementation** doesn't deal with status updates very well.
-You want to be able to be able to set your status per partner, but it's currently set by knot, which means it only works for local stations.
+You want to be able to set your status per partner, but it's currently set by knot, which means it only works for local stations.
 What's more, there's no `command` for telling a foreign station you want to change your status, so unless you own the station your change won't be propagated.

 >**Current implementation** also considers a `status` to be both `presence` and `human`.
 This same `human` structure is also used in storing local nicknames, however.
 All this needs some work for clarity and simplicity.
 (What's a "true name"?
 Demonology?)
 Allowing users to set per-station handles is probably fine, but this needs to actually be implemented.